Peeja/pe/README.markdown

 * A tun/tap device driver (<http://tuntaposx.sourceforge.net/>)
 * Wemux (`brew install wemux`)

+Note: At least via Homebrew, theh OpenVPN command is installed in an `sbin` directory, not a `bin`, so it may not be in your path by default.
+For Homebrew, add `/usr/local/sbin` to your path.

+---

 First, set up the CA (certificate authority).
 This represents PairExchange itself.